MicrosoftDocs/dynamics365-guidance/guidance/business-processes/glossary.md

 ### Incentive programs

 In the context of vendor rebates and incentives, incentive programs are structured schemes or agreements established between the organization and vendors.
 These programs outline the terms, conditions, and criteria for providing incentives, such as volume-based discounts or promotional offerings.
 Dynamics 365 allows users to define and manage these programs to optimize collaboration with vendors.

+### Incident response

+Coordinated actions taken to manage and mitigate the impact of incidents, often guided by the Business Continuity Plan.

 ### Index revaluation
 Organizations use indexation to adjust multiple fixed asset values.
 Revaluation of fixed assets can consist of appreciations, write-downs, or adjustments in value of assets.
 Some companies may revalue assets more often than others.
 The purpose of revaluation is to accurately reflect the fair market price of the asset.